-Record and document all information 10.7 State how to deal with anti- social behaviour Follow your organisation's policies and procedures Speak to the person Explain the situation and the risks of the anti-social behaviour Explain the consequences if the anti-social behaviour continues Remain calm Ensure that your colleagues know about the situation and that you have back-up if needed Vigilance High-profile patrols Early intervention Positive non-aggressive communicationPrompt reporting of incidents Accurate recording of incidents Liaison with police and other appropriate agencies 11.
+Record and document all information 10.7 State how to deal with anti- social behaviour Follow your organisation's policies and procedures Speak to the person Explain the situation and the risks of the anti-social behaviour Explain the consequences if the anti-social behaviour continues Remain calm Ensure that your colleagues know about the situation and that you have back-up if needed Vigilance High-profile patrols Early intervention Positive non-aggressive communication Prompt reporting of incidents Accurate recording of incidents Liaison with police and other appropriate agencies 11.
 Understand good practice for post incident management 11.1 Identify sources of post incident support available Sources of support through colleagues, management and counsellors Publications, internet Help lines (e.g. Samaritans) Other support e.g. Citizen's Advice/ Trade Unions 11.2 State why accessing support following an incident is important Reducing the chances of long-term problems such as depression, anxiety, fear, post-traumatic stress Helps you to reflect on the incident and evaluate your actions

-11.4 State the benefits of reflecting on incident Identify why it is important for security operatives to contribute to improving practice Areas for improvement can be identified Preventing reoccurrence of the same problem Organisations can use data for licensing hearings Recognising trends Recognising poor practice Recognising good practice Sharing good practice Making improvements Improving procedures for incident management Identifying common response to situations Promotes professional service Increases safety for staff Promotes teamwork Increases safety for customers Identifies procedures or methods to deal with situations effectively Additional information about the unit Assessment guidance Please refer to the SIA's 'Get Training' requirements for Awarding Organisations/Bodies and Training Providers
+11.3 State the benefits of reflecting on incident Areas for improvement can be identified Preventing reoccurrence of the same problem Organisations can use data for licensing hearings Recognising trends Recognising poor practice Recognising good practice Sharing good practice Making improvements Improving procedures for incident management Identifying common response to situations Promotes professional service Increases safety for staff Promotes teamwork Increases safety for customers Identifies procedures or methods to deal with situations effectively Additional information about the unit Assessment guidance Please refer to the SIA's 'Get Training' requirements for Awarding Organisations/Bodies and Training Providers

-Title Principles of Working as a Door Supervisor in the Private Security Industry

-Level 2

-Ofqual Reference K/618/6873

-Credit Value 1

-GLH 11

-Learning Outcomes The learner will: Assessment Criteria The learner can: Indicative Content Understand crimes relevant to door supervision 1.1 Recognise the types of crimes against a person that a door supervisor may come across Murder/ manslaughter Grievous bodily harm with intent Grievous bodily harm Actual bodily harm Common assault Rape Sexual assault 1.2 Recognise common crimes against property and premises that a door supervisor may come across Arson Criminal Damage Threats to Damage Robbery Burglary Theft Fraud 1.3 Identify an offensive weapon Any article made or adapted for use to cause injury to the person, or intended by the person having it with them for such use Vehicle
+Title Principles of Working as a Door Supervisor in the Private Security Industry Level 2 Ofqual Reference K/618/6873 Credit Value 1 GLH 11 Learning Outcomes The learner will: 5 Assessment Criteria The learner can: Indicative Content 1.
+Understand crime door supervision es relevant to 1.1 Recognise the types of crimes against a person that a door supervisor may come across Murder/ manslaughter Grievous bodily harm with intent Grievous bodily harm Actual bodily harm Common assault Rape Sexual assault 1.2 Recognise common crimes against property and premises that a door supervisor may come across Arson Criminal Damage Threats to Damage Robbery Burglary Theft Fraud 1.3 Identify an offensive weapon Any article made or adapted for use to cause injury to the person, or intended by the person having it with them for such use Vehicle